 The most important question for investors to ask themselves is whether this fall changes the overall view of the company?

-When times are volatile, you’re invested in quality companies and you’ve received good advice, the best decisions could be to just stay on the sidelines and watch.
+When faced with volatile sharemarkets, if you’re invested in quality companies and you’ve received good advice, the best decisions could be to just stay on the sidelines and watch.